apache/mxnet/docs/api/python/index.md

 # MXNet - Python API

-MXNet provides a rich Python API is one of most popular front-end languages MXNet supports.
+MXNet provides a rich Python API to serve a broad community of Python developers.
-In this section we provide a in-depth discussion of the various MXNet Python packages and the functionality they provide.
-We have made an attempt to include code samples for most of the APIs for improved clarity.
-These code sample will run as-is as long we you first import MXNet by running
+In this section we provide a in-depth discussion of various MXNet Python packages and the functionality they provide.
+We have included code samples for most of the APIs for improved clarity.
+These code samples will run as-is as long as MXNet is first imported by running

 ```
 >>> import mxnet as mx
 ```

+### For Jupyter Notebook Users:

 ```eval_rst